KyleNeece/KyleNeece.github.io/content/DM's Tools/Session Plans/UVM 2024-2025 Campaign/Session Plan 20.md

 						- Make a toast
 						- **Dance for a little?**
 						- Final questions
-			- Thank you, for being with me normally for a bit
+			- Thank you, for being with me in a normal circumstance for a bit

 	- Call with Mark, who will direct them to a certain magic item store to get the one time use implants done (for **X** party members)